YnsOzt/european_soccer_ML/README.md

 # Description

-Given a dataset of played games, we have to predict the score of futur game
+Given a dataset of played games, we had to create a model that predict the score of futur game